Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 <p align="right"><a href="#readme-top">[↑] back to top</a></p>

 ## Q. What is the difference between an absolute and relative URL?
-* An absolute URL includes the full web address, the protocol (such as http or https) and the domain name (such as www.example.com).
+* An `absolute URL` includes the full web address, the protocol (such as http or https) and the domain name (such as www.example.com).
-* A relative URL, on the other hand, specifies the location of a resource relative to the current web page.
+* A `relative URL`, on the other hand, specifies the location of a resource relative to the current web page.
 For example, a relative URL might include the file path (such as /images/picture.jpg) or the relative path (such as ../images/picture.jpg).

 ## Q. Difference between link tag `<link>` and anchor tag `<a>`?